-- Firms with efficient manpower: there are those intermediary firms which are neither too big nor too small.
-They may have efficient manpower who adorn excellent communication skills.
-On the basis of these, the firm can engage into one or the other type of vertical marketing system.
+- Firms with efficient manpower: there are those intermediary firms that are neither too big nor too small.
+They may have efficient manpower who adorns excellent communication skills.
+Based on these, the firm can engage in one or the other type of vertical marketing system.

 Even though this system of marketing has so much to its advantages, still it could be disadvantaged in a few areas.
 They are:

-- Bad for small firms: it is not possible for small firms to manage all that is required to keep the clubbed entity perfectly functional.
-They also might face issues and competition but cant employs this marketing strategy to overcome them.
+- Bad for small firms: Small firms can’t manage all that is required to keep the clubbed entity perfectly functional.
+They also might face issues and competition but they can’t employ this marketing strategy to overcome them.

-- Personality issues: usually the business fails due to changed behavior of one or the other partners.
-There could be personality issues for the ownership which may get the desired outcome.
+- Personality issues: usually the business fails due to the changed behavior of one or the other partners.
+There could be personality issues for the owner which may get the desired outcome.